MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/index.md

 ### NPM

-Some flows here use `npm ci` command - see [NPM CI cheatsheet](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/javascript/npm/commands/ci.html) to learn about the command.
+Some flows here use the `npm ci` command - see [NPM CI cheatsheet](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/javascript/npm/commands/ci.html) to learn about the command.

 A reason to **not** use is that it will delete `node_modules` if it exists.
 So if you use the `actions/cache` action to retrieved **cached** dependencies each time (for faster builds), make sure to use `npm install` rather than `npm ci`.
 Otherwise the cache is unused..